 8. The Basics of Process Improvement by Tristan Boutros and Jennifer Cardella

-This book teaches companies how to succeed by solving simple organisational difficulties using a comprehensive and broad toolkit that is highly process-based unlike other books that advocate a particular process and performance management style.
+This book teaches companies how to succeed by solving simple organizational difficulties using a comprehensive and broad toolkit that is highly process-based, unlike other books that advocate a particular process and performance management style.

-Furthermore it encourages employees who work in stale- or compartmentalised businesses to move to a process or enhancement system and encourages others who are unfamiliar with process devices to reflect at their job with a fresh perspective and accept a continual improvement and empirical attitude.
+Furthermore, it encourages employees who work in stale- or compartmentalized businesses to move to a process or enhancement system and encourages others who are unfamiliar with process devices to reflect on their job with a fresh perspective and accept a continual improvement and empirical attitude.

 9. Business Model Management: Design – Process – Instruments by Bernd W. Wirtz

-Bernd W. Wirtz offers a solution to all these problems in this clearly organised review work and provides useful guidance to the reader.
+Bernd W. Wirtz offers a solution to all these problems in this clearly organized review work and provides useful guidance to the reader.

 In order to accomplish tasks, business procedures are what companies use.
-It is key to productivity to maximise how companies operate.
-In principle, but less so in method, the practise of integrating business processes is clear.
+It is key to productivity to maximize how companies operate.
+In principle, but less so in method, the practice of integrating business processes is clear.